nf-core/sarek/docs/usage.md

 > **NB:** The _same_ intervals are processed regardless of the number of groups.
 The number of groups however determines over how many compute nodes the analysis is scattered.

 The default value is `1000`, increasing this value will _reduce_ the number of groups that are processed in parallel.
+Generally, smaller numbers of groups (each group has more regions), the slower the processing, and less storage space is consumed.
+In particular, in cloud computing setting it is often advisable to reduce the number of groups to be run in parallel to reduce data staging steps.

 ## How to create a panel-of-normals for Mutect2